khulnasoft/tracker/docs/docs/advanced/data-sources/write.md

 }

 func main() {
-    trackerAddressPtr := flag.String("key", "", "key to set in the data source") thresholdPtr := flag.Int("value", "", "key to set in the data source") flag.Parse()
+    traceeAddressPtr := flag.String("key", "", "key to set in the data source") thresholdPtr := flag.Int("value", "", "key to set in the data source") flag.Parse()

-	trackerAddress := *trackerAddressPtr
+	traceeAddress := *traceeAddressPtr
 	threshold := *thresholdPtr

-	if trackerAddress == "" {
+	if traceeAddress == "" {
 		printAndExit("empty address given\n")
 	}
 	if threshold == 0 {